 JU provides each Residence Hall and Village Apartment room with digital cable access.
 To receive the new Digital QAM service you will need a Digital TV with a QAM tuner and a standard coaxial cable to connect your television to the wall outlet.
 If you have a digital TV without a QAM tuner you will need a converter box with a QAM tuner.

-* A QAM tuner converter box can be purchased at a number of retailers that sell electronic equipment.
-One such box is available HERE.
+* A QAM tuner converter box (example) can be purchased at a number of retailers that sell electronic equipment.

 Once you have connected your TV it must be programmed to recognize channels provided via cable.
 Refer to your owner’s manual for instructions as every TV is different.